scottcagno/go-project/README.md

-# Unicorn PoS
+# Go Project Starter

-Don't get stuck with a one track pony
+Simple "empty" project for use with medium to large golang projects.

 ### `/cmd`